Nir-J/SPlOIT/Team5.md

 ```
 ### Format string

-* We have control over command->params
+* We have control over command->params.
+But the input is checked for any '%' charater and changes control flow based on it.
 ```C
 snprintf(err + strlen(err), DATASIZE, command->params);
 ```